zulip/zulip/help/include/set-up-integrations.md

 * The [integrations page](/integrations/) has instructions for integrating with each product.
 * If you don't see an integration you need, you can [request it](/help/request-an-integration).
-* You can also [create custom integrations](/api/integrations-overview) using our API.
+* You can also create [custom incoming webhook integrations](/api/incoming-webhooks-overview) using our API.
 * Want to learn more?
-Read about [Zulip bots and integrations](/help/bots-and-integrations).
+Read about [Zulip integrations](/help/integrations-overview).